ats-tandjoeng7/UFOs/README.md

 By using several web designing tools, such as HTML, CSS, JavaScript, and Chrome DevTools, we were able to explore UFO sighting databases and extract data for building an interactive webpage, which enhanced user-friendly filtering functionality, good usability, and user experience.
 We also conducted some in-depth observations of our completed webpage and further research that enabled us to incorporate some best practices when designing a website.
 I have also adopted some recent techniques and improved approaches that better served our analysis and visualization purposes.

 ### Deliverable 1
-The refactored source codes and a screenshot of our webpage can be referred in [UFO Finder webpage](./index.html), [app.js](./static/js/app.js), and Fig. 1-2.
-We applied customized CSS styles by directly linked to [style.css](./static/css/style.css) in addition to `<script src="https://d3js.org/d3.v7.min.js"></script>` for enabling several useful features, better user experience, and dynamic event listeners:
+The refactored source code and screenshots of our webpage can be referred in [UFO Finder webpage](./index.html), [app.js](./static/js/app.js), Fig. 1, and Fig. 2.
+We applied customized CSS styles by directly linked to [style.css](./static/css/style.css) in addition to `<script src="https://d3js.org/d3.v7.min.js"></script>` for enabling several useful features, better user experience, and dynamic event listeners, for instance:

 - User-friendly filtering feature.
-The improved feature allowed case-insensitive inputs from users because people would capitalize State and Country names, and type in without knowing the restrictions in most cases.
+The improved feature allowed case-insensitive inputs from users because people would naturally capitalize State and Country names, and type in without knowing the restrictions in most cases.
-- User experience was enhanced by adding a definite expanding-contracting animation of the galaxy image background and `<h1>` tag.
+- User experience was enhanced by adding a short expanding-contracting animation of the galaxy image background and \<h1\> tag.
-- Title was added to display "Refresh this page" when users hover their mouse over the navigation bar, though adding a title is no longer a requirement in recent web browsers.
-This could be useful when users use a shortcut key `F11` to view our webpage in full screen mode.
+- Title attribute was added to display "Refresh this page" when users hover their mouse over the link on the navigation bar, though adding a title attribute is no longer a requirement in recent web browsers.
+This could be useful when users use the keyboard \<F11\> key to view our webpage in full screen mode.
-- XHTML compatibility is preserved just in case.
+- XHTML/XML compatibility is somehow preserved just in case.

+#### Customized JavaScript Functions
 The `updateFilters()` function in our ***app.js*** file included a few lines that might be unique as below.
-Considering the `console.log(htmlDOM)` output, `d3.select(this)` in JavaScript captured the current HTML Document Object Model (DOM) element and hence we could later loop through this element for isolating any child elements in our webpage.
-Instead of `if-else loop`, I simplified it to a single `if loop` with a logical not condition to accomplish the same thing.
-In the `filterTable()` function, I used `Object.entries()` and `forEach()` functions to loop through id-value pairs of the nonempty filter object entered by users.
+Considering the `console.log(htmlDOM)` output, `d3.select(this)` in JavaScript captured the current HTML Document Object Model (DOM) element and hence we could later loop through this element for isolating any subelements in our webpage.
+Instead of `if-else loop`, I applied a single `if loop` with a logical not condition to accomplish the same thing.
+When the filter values were empty, "", or undefined, the corresponding filter entries would be deleted.
+In the `filterTable()` function, since `filters` was defined as an object, I could then use `Object.entries()` and `forEach()` functions to loop through id-value pairs of the nonempty filter object according to users' inputs.

 ```
 // 3.
 Use this function to update the filters.